Letter to the Editor

 "What we've got here is a failure to communicate!"
 (Cool Hand Luke)

-Update: In response to web pages like this one Focus on the Family has been forced to address the Ryan Dobson divorce:
+In the years since this web page was published Focus on the Family has been forced to address the Ryan Dobson divorce:

 "You'll be interested to know that the Dobsons have addressed this situation openly in response to any inquiries that are made.
 That said, it might be helpful to explain that Ryan and his former wife, Cezanne, divorced in the summer of 2001.
 Obviously, we must not invade the young people's privacy except to say that Ryan was completely opposed to the dissolution of the marriage and that the biblical grounds that have permitted him to remarry are consistent with the scriptural understanding of abandonment."

-Many people coming to this website think the Dobson divorce is the big story.
-It does highlight the secrecy of the Dobsons and raises questions about Ryan's behavior but it's actually a minor issue compared with the Tom Papania story.
+Lots of people who have visited this page think the Dobson divorce is the big story.
+While it does highlight the secrecy of the Dobsons and raises questions about Ryan's behavior it is actually a minor issue when compared with the Tom Papania story.
 (Some have speculated that Cezanne may be a black woman and wonder why there was never a public photo posted of her.
-Ryan has posted photos of his second wife, Laura.)
+Ryan has posted pictures of his second wife, Laura.)

-The bigger story is that Focus on the Family's most popular selling radio broadcast in its history is fraudulent along with the subsequent ongoing cover-up.
+The bigger story here is that Focus on the Family's most popular selling radio broadcast in its history is fraudulent along with the subsequent ongoing cover-up.
 Papania continues to exploit people and harass those who expose his fraud.
-And if Focus on the Family is responsible for recruiting the lawyer now representing Papania in an attempt to silence me then we are dealing with a callous evil that the public needs to know about.
+And if Focus on the Family is responsible for recruiting the lawyer who represented Papania in their attempt to silence me then we are dealing with a callous evil that the public should know about.
 (In the past Papania has stated in his newsletters that the lawyer, a Dobson supporter, sought him out to freely represent him for the purpose of eliminating websites like this one.)